michaelfriedman/michaelfriedman/README.md

 🌱 &nbsp; Experienced Working with Greenfield Startups

-👨‍🎓 &nbsp; Graduated from Galvanize/HackReactor Bootcamp in 2017
+👨‍🎓 &nbsp; Graduated from Galvanize's HackReactor Software Engineering Immersive in 2017

 🍎 &nbsp; Enjoys Mentoring and Working with Juniors